International-Data-Spaces-Association/IDS-G/core/Technologies/ids-rest/README.md

  and provide at least a self-description document at this location.
 This enables Connector A by learning about a Connector B (identified by https://companyB.com/ids/connector/ ) to directly communicate with it without further lookups on endpoints.
-The identification URI <!--identification Uniform resource identifier?--> must always be the same as the root URL under which the entity is hosted.
+The identification URI must always be the same as the root URL under which the entity is hosted.
 However, this simplification on the client connector-side increases the effort on the server connector-side as the later must always synchronize identities with hosting locations.

 ### Authentication

-One of LDP's place is seen in solid <!--sentence not clear. social linked data? solid principles? -->. solid uses WebID for authentication.
+One of LDP's inspirations can be seen in the [Solid](https://solidproject.org) platform.
+In contrast to the here defined approach, Solid uses WebID for authentication. <!-- sba: delete this reference?-->

 The IDS transfers and validates identity claims using the Dynamic Attribute Token (DAT).
 The DAT contains, among other attributes, the signed identity